MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Abstract

 \section{Abstract}

-Molecule discovery is a pivotal research field, impacting everything from the medicines we take to the materials we use.
-Recently, Large Language Models (LLMs) have been widely adopted in molecule understanding and generation, yet the alignments between molecules and their corresponding captions remain a significant challenge.
-Previous endeavours often treat the molecule as a general SMILES string or molecular graph, neglecting the fine-grained alignments between the molecular sub-structures and the descriptive textual phrases, which are crucial for accurate and explainable predictions.
-In this case, we introduce MolReFlect, a novel teacher-student framework designed to contextually perform the molecule-caption alignments in a fine-grained way.
-Our approach initially leverages a larger teacher LLM to label the detailed alignments by directly extracting critical phrases from molecule captions or SMILES strings and implying them to corresponding sub-structures or characteristics.
-To refine these alignments, we propose In-Context Selective Reflection, which retrieves previous extraction results as context examples for teacher LLM to reflect and lets a smaller student LLM select from in-context reflection and previous extraction results.
-Finally, we enhance the learning process of the student LLM through Chain-of-Thought In-Context Molecule Tuning, integrating the fine-grained alignments and the reasoning processes within the Chain-of-Thought format.
-Our experimental results demonstrate that MolReFlect enables LLMs like Mistral-7B to significantly outperform the previous baselines, achieving SOTA performance on the ChEBI-20 dataset.
-This advancement not only enhances the generative capabilities of LLMs in the molecule-caption translation task, but also contributes to a more explainable framework.
+Molecule discovery is a pivotal research field, impacting everything from medicine to materials.
+Recently, Large Language Models (LLMs) have been widely adopted in molecular understanding and generation, serving as a bridge between the molecular space and the natural language space, yet the alignment between molecules and their corresponding captions remains a significant challenge.
+Previous endeavors typically treat molecules as monolithic inputs, lacking an intermediate reasoning process and sacrificing explainability.
+In this work, we define fine-grained alignments as the precise correspondence between a molecule’s sub-structures and the textual phrases that explain their properties.
+These alignments are crucial for LLMs to understand molecules in a more accurate and explainable manner.
+Normally, such fine-grained alignments require expert annotation, which is both costly and time-consuming.
+To allow LLMs to automatically label and learn the fine-grained alignments, we propose MolReFlect, a novel teacher-student framework, where a teacher LLM first generates and refines mappings between caption phrases and SMILES substructures and then explicitly teaches these detailed alignments to a student LLM.
+Experimental results demonstrate that MolReFlect enables LLMs to significantly outperform previous baselines, achieving the state-of-the-art performance in the molecule-caption translation task.
+Our codes are available via: \url{https://github.com/phenixace/MolReFlect}.